humanmade/publication-checklist/README.md

 The tasks column appears after the title column by default on supported post types.

-To change which column the tasks column appears after use the `altis.publication-checklist.show_tasks_after_column` filter.
-The first parameter is the column slug such as `title` or `author` and the second parameter is the current post type name.
+To change which column the tasks column appears after use the `altis.publication-checklist.show_tasks_after_column` filter and return the desired column slug such as `title`, `author` or `tags` for example.

 ## License